Fudgedotdotdot/Fudgedotdotdot.github.io/content/posts/phishing_infra/index.md

 We'll have to modify the docker compose file from the Evilginx2 setup to include the Gophish container.

 The network is hardcoded to be *172.18.0.0/16* with the name *phishnetwork* and the host file of both containers is configured to resolve *host.docker.internal* to *172.18.0.1*.
-We'll see why later.
 ```yaml
 services:
   evilginx2: